awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-2-virtual-machine.md

       # In the above line, do not add any spaces after 'ec2-user:'.
       ```

-1. Create the `seed.iso` by making sure you are outside the `seedconfig` folder, and then use one of this commands\.
+1. Create the `seed.iso` disc using the `meta-data` and `user-data` configuration files.

-      Under Linux, use for example `genisoimage`.
+      For Linux, use a tool such as **genisoimage**.
+Navigate into the `seedconfig` folder and execute the following command:

       ```
       $ genisoimage -output seed.iso -volid cidata -joliet -rock user-data meta-data
       ```

-      On macOS, you can use the `hdiutil` tool\.
+      For macOS, use a tool such as **hdiutil**\.
+Navigate one level up from the `seedconfig` folder and execute the following command:

       ```
       $ hdiutil makehybrid -o seed.iso -hfs -joliet -iso -default-volume-name cidata seedconfig/
       ```

-1. After you run one of this commands you'll end up with the `seed.iso` that you'll have to mount in your virtual CD drive\.
+    **Note:** After creating the `seed.iso` disc, you need to mount it in your virtual CD drive\.

-**Get the virtual HD**
+## Get the virtual HD ##

-Visit this URL [https://cdn\.amazonlinux\.com/os\-images/latest/](https://cdn.amazonlinux.com/os-images/latest/) to find all the virtual hard drives that we support\.
+In your web browser, navigate to [https://cdn\.amazonlinux\.com/os\-images/latest/](https://cdn.amazonlinux.com/os-images/latest/) to find all the virtual hard drives for the virtualization platforms that we support\.
+Download the correct virtual hard drive for your virtualization platform\.

-**IMPORTANT:** the following files are examples, and should not be used to boot your system for the first time: `README.cloud-init`, `Seed.iso`\.
+**IMPORTANT:** The `README.cloud-init` and `Seed.iso` files are examples, and should not be used to boot your system for the first time\.

-**How to setup your VM**
+## Set up your VM ##

-Now that you have created the `seed.iso` file and downloaded the virtual HD, you can go ahead and create a new runtime in your VM\.
-When creating a new system use the virtual HD that you just downloaded, and before booting the new system, make sure you mounted the virtual CD with the `seed.iso` that you created\.
+Now that you have created the `seed.iso` file and downloaded the virtual HD, you can create a new runtime in your VM\.
+When creating a new system, use the virtual HD that you downloaded, and before booting the new system, make sure that you have mounted the `seed.iso` in your virtual CD drive\.

-When you'll start the new machine for the first time, you'll see that the Amazon Linux 2 distribution will use the CD to set everything up.
-Once this is done, you will be able to log-in.
-After this step you can stop the system and remove the virtual CD.
+When the new virtual machine boots for the first time, the Amazon Linux 2 distribution will use the `seed.iso` disc mounted in your virtual CD drive to set up to virtual machine.
+After this is done, you can log in using the user data that you specified in the `user-data` configuration file.
+After you have logged in, stop the system and remove the `seed.iso` disc from the virtual CD drive.

-**Examples**
+## Examples ##

-Bellow you can find an example of what other options you can set in the seed configuration files\.
+The following example `meta-data` and `user-data` files show the other options you can set in the seed configuration files\.

 + `meta-data` file: